Learn, Share, Be Happy

 inspire our students to be active contributors to their community, take pride in their involvement and, in turn welcome support from our community.

 Yarram Primary School provides a positive learning environment and a 21st century skill base.
 This supports individuals to achieve their full potential; academically, emotionally and physically, to equip them to contribute productively in a global community.
 Located within the township of Yarram, 220 km southeast of Melbourne in the Wellington Shire, Yarram Primary School (YPS), No. 693 has educated the local children from Yarram and District since 1861.
 The school is the centrepiece of the community and is proud of what it offers in a small rural town.
-Our current enrolment has grown to 199 students.
+Our enrolment is currently 166 students; big enough to offer choice academically and socially, but small enough for staff to know our students well.

-Current initiatives include the School-wide Positive Behaviour approach, international collaboration between our students and our sister schools - Colegio Ward in Argentina and Yizhuang Primary School in China and a highly engaging curriculum from P-6 including languages education - Indonesian, a specialist visual arts, music and physical education program.
+Current initiatives include School-Wide Positive Behaviour, international collaboration between our students and our sister schools - Colegio Ward in Argentina and Yizhuang Primary School in China and a highly engaging curriculum from P-6 including, a specialist visual arts, music and physical education program.
 Additional music lessons are outsourced to private professional instrumental teachers.
 Our Library is timetabled for class access and open for students at lunchtimes.
 It is well maintained by our passionate ES staff.
+A highly popular breakfast club operates three mornings per week and is lovingly and efficiently run by ES staff.

 At Yarram Primary School we continually update ICT tools to ensure our equipment is contemporary, useful and relevant to curriculum delivery.

-Students and staff excitedly moved into our brand new administration and learning spaces at the start of 2018.
+We moved in to brand new learning and administrative spaces at the commencement of 2018.
 A multipurpose facility houses a half basketball court, cooking area, disabled facilities, library, music facility and general purpose area and is available to school and community groups.
-We also have a terrific art facility, basketball / netball courts, a barbecue area, four separate play areas, productive vegetable garden, chooks, large oval and covered sandpit which has a ready supply of fabulous equipment available to children at recess and lunchtime.
+We also have a terrific art facility, basketball / netball courts, a barbecue area, four separate play areas, productive vegetable garden, large oval and covered sandpit which has a ready supply of fabulous equipment available to children at recess and lunchtime.

-Student Voice is a strength with nominated students from years 3-6 forming a Junior School Council.
-It has a welfare/ wellbeing focus.
+Student Voice is a strength with nominated students from Years 3-6 forming a Junior School Council with a welfare/ wellbeing focus.
 House Captains and Vice Captains take a more formal role including meeting and greeting visitors, leading assemblies and school events where appropriate.
+Students are actively involved in setting learning goals with their teachers.

 Parent and community partnerships provide a strong support network, rich in extra curricula opportunities and two way interactions.
 Local traditions include active participation in the annual Tarra Festival, Yarram Eisteddfod, Anzac/Remembrance Day, Landcare and the Yarram Show.
-We also participate in educational initiatives such as the Premiers Reading Challenge, Naidoc week, Education Week and Children’s Book Week.
-We actively look for opportunities to visit local nursing homes and perform for Probus and the elderly.
+We also participate in educational initiatives such as the Premiers Reading Challenge, Naidoc Week, Education Week and Children's Book Week.
+We visit local nursing homes and perform for Probus and the elderly annually.

 our flexible spaces